tuvo1106/banksy_trading_co/README.md

 ```

 In order to run GraphQL API to fetch data in [api directory](/api/v2/grapql-server/), run:

 ```
 npm install
 npm start
 ```

 ### Building

 Build script will create a `build` directory with a compiled JavaScript code which will be compatible with most modern browsers.
-We are using `create-react-app` as a strating point in our app, which under the hood uses `babel` as a compiler.
+We are using `create-react-app` as a strating point in our app, which under the hood uses `babel` as a transpiler.

 ```
 npm run build
 ```

 ### Testing

-As a testing frameworking we are uisng `Jest`.
+As a testing frameworking we are usng `Jest`.
 Just run `test` script to run tests

 ```
 npm run test
 ```